Should You Use a Crush Washer?

 Quick Summary

-Crush washers should be avoided with silencers because their uneven deformation causes muzzle device misalignment, which is magnified by the suppressor length, leading to dangerous baffle strikes.
-Use a shim kit for precise alignment instead.
+Avoid using crush washers with silencers, as their uneven deformation can cause muzzle device misalignment.
+This misalignment is amplified by the suppressor, leading to dangerous baffle strikes.
+The expert-recommended solution is to use a shim kit for precise alignment and high-temperature thread lockers like Rocksett.

 Chapters